-- 3.1 Core Strategy policy EN6 requires all new development to demonstrate how it minimises resource and energy consumption and how it is located and designed to withstand the impacts of climate change.
+- Core Strategy policy EN6 requires all new development to demonstrate how it minimises resource and energy consumption and how it is located and designed to withstand the impacts of climate change.
 The North Norfolk Design Guide was adopted in 2008 to provide more details of the Councils expectations with regard to sustainable construction, energy efficiency and good quality, appropriate design.
 A Sustainable Construction Checklist has also been produced to clarify what should be submitted with planning applications and to assess compliance with Core Strategy policy.
-All new dwellings permitted during the monitoring period have been conditioned to require submission of a Final Code for Sustainable Homes Certificate confirming they have met Code Level 2 rating, and the first was received in October 2010.
-These requirements should lead to an increase in the environmental sustainability of developments 'as built'.
-Anecdotally, there has been a general increase in the quality of information submitted in these checklists, and developer understanding of the policy requirements also appears to have increased. - 3.2 Core Strategy policy EN6 also requires that development proposals over 1,000 square metres or 10 dwellings include on-site renewable energy technology to provide for at least 10% of predicted energy usage.
+All new dwellings permitted during the monitoring period have been conditioned to require submission of a final Code for Sustainable Homes Certificate confirming they have met Code Level 3 rating.
+These requirements should lead to an increase in the environmental sustainability of developments, however, it is not yet possible to determine the effect of the policy on developments 'as built'.
+Anecdotally, there has been a general increase in the quality of information submitted in these checklists, whilst developer understanding of the policy requirements also appears to have increased. - 3.2 Core Strategy policy EN6 also requires that development proposals over 1,000 square metres or 10 dwellings include on-site renewable energy technology to provide for at least 10% of predicted energy usage.
 This has not been monitored yet but the system of recording planning permissions has been altered to allow this information to be gathered in the future.